Once Upon a Time in Hollywood: Tarantino love letter to movies has a bloody twist

-Once Upon a Time... in Hollywood, the ninth film by Quentin Tarantino, is actually two stories.
+Once Upon a Time... in Hollywood, Quentin Tarantino's ninth film, is actually two stories.
 On the one hand, you have the odd couple of Leonardo DiCaprio's Rick Dalton and Brad Pitt's Cliff Booth.
 Dalton, an actor who's seen better days, left his TV hit to make movies and has struggled ever since.
 Booth is his stunt double, driver, impromptu therapist and best friend.
-On the other hand, you have the story of Dalton's new neighbors: director Roman Polanski and his wife, actress Sharon Tate.
+On the other hand, you have Dalton's new neighbors: director Roman Polanski and his wife, actress Sharon Tate.

 Similar to what he did in Inglorious Basterds, Tarantino reinvents history here, imagining an alternate version of 1969 Hollywood in which Dalton lives next door to Tate on Cielo Drive, where the actress and three of her friends were famously murdered by the Charles Manson family.